-This reader’s question is a stark reminder of how important it is to consider the implications of life changes before they occur…
+This reader’s question is a stark reminder of how important it is to consider the implications of life changes before they occur.

-Reading this brought me back 20 years, to a time when I had a very similar situation.
+Reading this brought me back 26 years, to a time when I had a very similar situation.

-In 1991, I quit my job as a stock broker to devote my full attention to Money Talks News.
+In 1991, I quit my job as a stockbroker to devote my full attention to Money Talks News.
 Like Mary, I wanted to get my bills as low as possible, so I applied to refinance my mortgage.
 It wasn’t big — as I recall, about $50,000.
 I had more than $100,000 in the bank.

 My problem was the same as Mary’s: insufficient income.
-When I complained I had enough money to pay the entire mortgage two times over, they explained that while money in the bank is always nice, it’s never enough to get a loan, including a refinance rendering it more affordable.
-Why?
-Because you can take the next plane to Vegas and lose your life savings.
-Income, on the other hand, provides the lender a verifiable source to meet future payment obligations.
+When I complained I had enough money to pay the entire mortgage two times over, they explained that while money in the bank is always nice, it’s not enough to get a loan, even when refinancing an existing loan that would result in a lower payment.

 In short, lenders like to see savings, but they need to see income.

 So here’s a lesson for those of us who may someday leave the workforce to have a child, start a business, go back to school, join the Peace Corps or (as in Mary’s case) retire: If there’s any chance you’re going to need borrowed money, grab it before you lower or drop your income.

 Of course, this isn’t Mary’s fault.
 She couldn’t have foreseen that four years into her retirement, she’d have an opportunity to refinance her mortgage at lower rates.

 When I was in this situation, I sold half my house to my roommate — a long-time friend — then used his income to qualify for the refinance.
 I got the lower rate and kept partial ownership of my house, and he got to stop paying rent and start gaining equity.

 This also worked out for me because I was planning on leaving town to build my new business and having him as part owner ensured the house would remain well-maintained.
 Everybody won.